<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 Strategy is where you want to end up, and your tactics deliver the results.

 Often companies execute marketing tactics very well but lack a coherent strategy.
 This is frequently the case with small and medium-sized businesses.
 Companies may have a website, attend trade shows, and run a few ads but lack an overall digital marketing strategy to win in the marketplace.
-What’s more, by failing to implement a strategy, companies often fail to attract and retain the best, high-margin customers.
+Moreover, by failing to implement a strategy, companies often fail to attract and retain the best, high-margin customers.

 You must clearly define why you deliver value to your target customer, how you communicate that promise, and what needs to happen to facilitate the buying process.

-And then you have a strategy for digital marketing for a manufacturer.
+And then, you have a strategy for digital marketing for a manufacturer.

 Learn about Marketing for Manufacturing